John-Valinsky/Windows/Java/Practical Codes/Synchronized Thread/README.md

 Method/Concept	Description
-synchronized	Ensures only one thread accesses method at a time. wait()	Pauses current thread until another thread calls notifyAll().
+synchronized	Ensures only one thread accesses method at a time. wait()	Pauses current thread until another thread calls notifyAll(). notifyAll()	Wakes up all threads waiting on the object’s monitor.